ahhh-reptar/EngBags/README.md

 # EngInventory

 # EngInventory
 EngInventory, first made by Engival, then edited by Baroque, now by me.
-An edit of an edit of what is basically an edit of the default interface.
+An edit of an edit.
 Play the Inception music.

 # Differences Between Baroque's Edit and Mine
 - I extend bag slot support from 128 to 160, which (to my understanding) is the current max at Turtle WoW.